Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Related Work

-Recent research explores personalizing large text-to-image (T2I) diffusion models.
-Techniques like Textual Inversion \cite{gal2022image}, and DreamBooth \cite{ruiz2023dreambooth} focus on learning specific subject representations, while LoRA \cite{ryu2023low} and StyleDrop \cite{sohn2023styledrop} optimize for style personalization.
-However, these methods typically handle only one concept (subject or style) at a time.
-Custom Diffusion \cite{kumari2023multi} attempts multi-concept learning but requires expensive joint training and struggles with style disentanglement.

-\paragraph{Merging multiple LoRA models} Combining LoRAs for style and subject control remains underexplored. \cite{ryu2023low} propose a weighted summation, however this simplistic approach is not able to generate desired outcomes.
-Others \cite{gu2023mix} require retraining of a specific LoRA model, so called EDLoRA, for each concept, which is expensive and cannot utilize existing community LoRAs such as civit.ai models.
-A concurrent work proposes a gating function approach \cite{wu2023mole}.
-Typically, they are utilized to merge style and concept LoRAs rather than to compose images featuring multiple objects.
-A concurrent work to us is Multi LoRA Composite \cite{zhong2024multi} and Multi LoRA Switch \cite{zhong2024multi}, which compose LoRAs in test time.
-However, they do not operate on attention maps and merely combine LoRA models at different timesteps, which generate unsatisfactory results.
+\textbf{Personalized Image Generation} The field of personalized image generation has evolved significantly, building upon a rich history of image-based style transfer~\cite{efros2023image, hertzmann2023image}.
+Early advancements came through convolutional neural networks~\cite{gatys2016image, huang2017arbitrary, johnson2016perceptual} and GAN-based approaches~\cite{karras2019style, karras2020analyzing, chong2022jojogan, gal2022stylegan, kwon2023one}.
+More recently, diffusion models~\cite{ddpm, rombach2022high, ddim} have offered superior quality and text control.
+In the context of large text-to-image diffusion models, personalization techniques have taken various forms.
+Textual Inversion~\cite{gal2022image} and DreamBooth~\cite{ruiz2023dreambooth} focus on learning specific subject representations.
+LoRA~\cite{ryu2023low} and StyleDrop~\cite{sohn2023styledrop} optimize for style personalization.
+Custom Diffusion~\cite{kumari2023multi} attempts multi-concept learning but faces challenges in joint training and style disentanglement. \cite{zhang2024attention} {uses attention calibration to disentangle multiple concepts from a single image and utilizes these concepts to generate personalized images.}